LVLM-Aided Alignment of Task-Specific Vision Models: Experiments

 To also quantitatively evaluate the benefit of our method in this setting, we use the intuitive lower and upper bounds for human involvement as a baseline.
 The least human involvement is given by not aligning the model at all and only using the simple target labels during the original training process.
 In contrast, using instance-wise human-generated expert masks $A^{(GT)}$ in combination with the RRR loss requires significant manual effort if not automatically generated as in this synthetic setting.
 The availability of information about the location of the spurious features in this scenario allows us to also quantitatively evaluate the alignment of the model.
-For this, we introduce an alignment metric adapted from \citet{kohlbrenner2020towards, koebler_teoe} between the ground truth masks $A^{(GT)}$, i.e., the artificial decoys in the corner, and the explanation maps after alignment $\Phi(x,y,f)$.
-This metric expresses the overlap between the model's attention and actually relevant image features.
+For this, we introduce an alignment metric adapted from \cite{kohlbrenner2020towards, koebler_teoe} between the ground truth masks $A^{(GT)}$, i.e., the artificial decoys in the corner, and the absolute explanation maps after alignment $|\Phi (x,y,f)|$.
+This metric measures the fraction of attribution mass that lies outside the ground-truth spurious region and therefore on the relevant digit features.
 For $N_t$ test samples it is defined as

 As shown in \cref{fig:lambda_mnist}, our LVLM-VA approach improves both performance and model alignment.
 This effect is emphasized by increasing the influence of the RRR loss up to $\lambda=10^5$.
 However, at this point, performance drops drastically as the cross-entropy loss becomes negligible.
 LVLM-VA achieves values approaching those obtained using ground truth instance-wise feedback within the RRR loss, which requires substantial manual labelling effort.